FNNDSC/fnndsc/js/chrisStoreAPI/APIDocumentation.md

-// share an existing plugin with another store user (who then becomes an owner of the plugin) resp = client.modifyPlugin(testPlgId, dfile, undefined, undefined, undefined, 'chris');
+// share an existing plugin with another store user (who then becomes an owner of the plugin) resp = client.modifyPlugin(testPlgId, undefined, undefined, 'chris');
 resp
   .then(response => {